If you are a currently certified K12 teacher interested in adding your English Language Learner (ELL) Endorsement click here.

-In conjunction with Gonzaga’s School of Education, the MA/TESOL Program offers a 16 to 17-Credit ELL endorsement which consists of the courses shown below.
+The MA/TESOL Program offers a 14-credit ELL endorsement which consists of the courses shown below.
 In consultation with an advisor, the K-12 teacher candidate will design a hands-on course of study that examines the following:

 - Contexts and orientations for TESOL and bilingual education